Moving to and Living in Cambodia

-I joined the Cambodia Parent’s Network Yahoo Group which isn’t just for parents (it started that way in 2006).
-This Cambodian-based online expat community has almost 6,000 members and is a great resource for everything going on around town: places to rent, where to buy stuff, questions on health issues, updates on holiday spots, jobs or internships, and much more.
-It’s the only place where you’ll see people asking for pony-shaped cake molds and honey baked hams, as well as advice on what to do if you get into a car accident, or need healthcare for your cat.
+I joined the Cambodia Parent Network Facebook Group, which isn’t just for parents.
+This Cambodian-based online expat community has almost 16,000 members.
+It is an excellent resource for everything around town: places to rent, where to buy stuff, questions on health issues, updates on holiday spots, jobs or internships, and much more.
+It’s the only place where you’ll see people asking for pony-shaped cake molds, honey-baked hams, and advice on what to do if you get into a car accident or need healthcare for your cat.

-I also found it much easier to meet people in an expat community than at home.
-People weren’t so wrapped up in their own circle of friends.
+I also found meeting people in an expat community much more straightforward than at home.
+People weren’t so wrapped up in their circle of friends.
 Expats came and left at a pretty rapid pace, so everyone was keen to jump in right away.
 We were all in the same boat — afloat in a country that wasn’t our own and open to meeting like-minded individuals.

 The first time we met our downstairs neighbor, Philip, for example, was on the stairwell in our building.
-We introduced ourselves, chatted for a while and suggested getting together with him and his wife for a drink.
+We introduced ourselves, chatted briefly, and suggested getting together with him and his wife for a drink.

 “How about tonight,” he said.
 So we did.

-Back home, we’d all have consulted our calendars, asked our partners, found a convenient date, and scheduled it into our day timers.
-The immediacy that happened in Cambodia at first surprised us and then became our way of life.
+Back home, we’d all have consulted our calendars, asked our partners, found a convenient date, and scheduled it with our daytimers.
+The immediacy in Cambodia initially surprised us and became our way of life.

 What to Love about Cambodia

 Cambodia is a country of exquisite contrasts.
-One minute you’ll be relaxing on a rooftop cocktail bar drinking Cosmopolitans, and the next you’ll be squatting on a plastic chair in the street eating grilled eggs with tuktuk drivers.
+One minute, you’ll be relaxing on a rooftop cocktail bar drinking Cosmopolitans, and the next, you’ll be squatting on a plastic chair in the street eating grilled eggs with tuk-tuk drivers.
 On the way to work, you’ll see filthy dogs searching for food next to a chauffeur-driven Lexus SUV.
-On your way home, will see a brilliant orange sunset over a pagoda, while a dirty barefoot child sleeps under his tarpaulin home on the street.
+On your way home, you will see a brilliant orange sunset over a pagoda while a dirty, barefoot child sleeps under his tarpaulin home on the street.

 Coconut vendors sell their wares on the streets of Phnom Penh.

 Cambodians have childlike dispositions.
-It’s normal to see a group of young men playing ball on a street corner, children playing outside in torrential rainstorms, or businessmen teasing one another in a work setting.
-People routinely burst into song while walking the street or manning the food stalls.
+It’s normal to see a group of young men playing ball on a street corner, children playing outside in torrential rainstorms, or business people teasing one another in a work setting.
+People routinely burst into song while walking the street or working the food stalls.
 Smile at someone, and they smile back, their faces quickly breaking into a toothy grin.
 For us, that’s the heart of Cambodia.

 “I don’t see it that way,” said his mother.
 “I think it’s wonderful that he has so many friends to play with.”

-There aren’t many boundaries in Cambodian culture and it’s quite normal to be asked how old you are, how much you weigh, or how much you pay for your rent.
-It’s also common to find a work colleague staring over your shoulder into your computer screen, or saying something like, “You look fat today”.
+There aren’t many boundaries in Cambodian culture, and it’s normal for people to ask how old you are, how much you weigh, or how much you pay for your rent.
+It’s common to find a work colleague staring over your shoulder into your computer screen or saying something like, “You look fat today.”

-Now, we love the “rough and ready” style of the place, and laugh at the way traffic goes the wrong way on every street.
+Now, we love the “rough and ready” style of the place and laugh at how traffic goes the wrong way on every street.
 I find myself discovering something new every time I walk through town.
-And I love how everyone — from tiny children to wrinkled old men to stylish teenagers riding motorbikes — makes eye contact and smiles.
+And I love how everyone — tiny children, wrinkled older men, and stylish teenagers riding motorbikes — makes eye contact and smiles.